meinside/gmn/README.md

 #### Generate Recursively with Callback Results

-With `--recurse-on-callback-results`, it will generate recursively with the results of the scripts/binaries:
+With `--recurse-on-callback-results` / `-r`, it will generate recursively with the results of the scripts/binaries:

 ```bash
 $ gmn -p "what is the smallest .sh file in /home/ubuntu/tmp/ and how many lines does that file have" \